-SYMBOLISM IN “THE GARDEN PARTY”
+STORYWORLD AND SYMBOLISM OF “THE GARDEN PARTY”

 By placing the hat upon Laura’s head, Mrs Sheridan claims her to the upper-class – superiority and indifference.
 Compare the passing of the hat to the passing of a crown (or similar talisman: sword, coat, cloak, cape, teacher’s pen etc.) in many other kinds of stories — generally flipped, in that a downtrodden, underprivileged character eventually earns a crown.
 That’s how most traditional stories go.
 Here, Laura doesn’t have to do much to get it, and when she does get it, she seems to realise that she hasn’t really earned it.

 Nor is she entirely comfortable in her class.
 Nevertheless, she does wear the hat, just as she takes part in her upper class, privileged lifestyle.